hackerschoice/erfs/README.md

 ---
 **Sharing**

-If you receive a SHARE-SECRET then you can access somebody's else secure share and collaborate at the same time.
+If you receive a SHARE-SECRET then you can access somebody else's secure share and collaborate at the same time.
 ```ShellSession
 $ thc-rfs mount <SHARE-SECRET>
 ```